Grote Markt, Leuven: Planting of the Meyboom

-One of the oldest events is the planting of the Meyboom ("May tree" – a bastardisation of the Dutch tree of joy) which, in contrast with the British version, is not a pole as such but an actual tree, in Leuven usually a large birch tree.
-The origin of the Meyboom celebration in Leuven is reminiscent of the city's long-standing (folkloric) feud with neighbouring Brussels.
+One of the oldest events is the planting of the Meyboom ("May tree" – in fact, a corruption of the Dutch word, meaning tree of joy) which, in contrast with the British version, is not a pole as such but an actual tree, usually a large birch tree.
+The origin of the Meyboom celebration in Leuven is reminiscent of the town's long-standing (folkloric) feud with neighbouring Brussels.
 The tradition goes back seven centuries, and according to the local folklore, commemorates a victory of Brussels over Leuven, although others claim the origin was a wedding ceremony during which a nobleman from Leuven married a lower class girl from Brussels.
 The nobleman then gave money to celebrate Saint Lawrence, the local patron saint, and plant a tree of joy or Meyboom in his honour.

 The legend is told slightly differently in Brussels than in Leuven.
-It claims that one day in 1213, a wedding was held in a pub in Brussels.
+It claims that one day in 1213, a wedding was held in a guinguette (i.e. small tavern) just outside Brussels.
 During the festivities, the guests noticed a gang of troublemakers from Leuven.
 A fight broke out, and just when the wedding guests from Brussels were losing the fight, the Companions of St Lawrence, a city guild, came to their rescue.
-The Leuven gang lost and Duke Henri I of Brabant gave the guild members permission to plant the Meyboom each year on August 9; but this privilege would be lost if ever the people of Leuven managed to capture the tree before 5 p.m.
+The Leuven gang lost and Duke Henri I of Brabant gave the guild members permission to plant the Meyboom each year on 9 August; but this privilege would be lost if ever the people of Leuven managed to capture the tree before 5 p.m.